econoalchemist/RoninDojo-Tanto/README.md

   <img src="assets/titleimage.png">
  </p>

 The Tanto comes pre assembled and pre-loaded with the RoninDojo software, there is no need to build a material list and order several pieces of hardware from multiple vendors.
-The Tanto features a milled aluminium case and the fanless design makes this the quietest node you'll ever run.
+The Tanto features a milled aluminum case and the fanless design makes this the quietest node you'll ever run.
 The outer case is painted black with a sleek RoninDojo logo in red.
 Inside the case, the Tanto is powered by a RockPro64 board, an interface card, and an M.2 NVMe 1TB SSD.
 The Tanto also includes a 32GB microSD card pre-loaded with the RoninDojo software image and power supply.
 Everything you need to get started is included.

 All together the Tanto includes: